Oshgnacknak/ganim/slides.md

 ## Ganja Coffeeshop

-- Write Ganja examples in your browser
+- Write Ganja examples in our browser

 - <https://enkimute.github.io/ganja.js>

-# My First Example
+# Our First Example

 ## Render a Point